janphilippgutt/AWS_grocery/README.md

 # 🏗️ GroceryMate Infrastructure (AWS + Terraform)

 **Note:** This repository is a fork of the Flask-based GroceryMate application, originally provided by masterschool for learning purposes.
-The original application code and its standalone README can be found in the root directory of this project.
+The original application code and its standalone APP_README can be found in the root directory of this project.

 This fork documents the infrastructure I built for the application: a fully functional, **modular AWS infrastructure** provisioned with **Terraform**.
 It sets up a **highly available environment** that runs the application **Dockerized** behind an **Application Load Balancer (ALB)**, backed by a **PostgreSQL RDS database** and secured via a **bastion host** for administrative access.